Frequently Asked Questions

 Our prices range from $225 – $355.
 We also offer package rates.

-For a variety of beneficial reasons we offer package deals instead of sliding scale.
+For a variety of beneficial reasons, we offer package deals instead of a sliding scale.
 You can ask more about this in your phone consultation.

 This depends in large part on you!
 The more you actively participate in your therapy, the more you will get out of it and the faster it will go.
 As an average, I like to target at least two months on a weekly basis.
 At this point, many people start to see changes, if not resolution.
 You and your therapist will reassess.
 It is important that you communicate with your therapist if you are feeling finished.
 For deep dive read this article.

 We work with insurance as 3rd party providers.
 What this boils down to is that most PPO insurance plans will reimburse you for a portion of what you paid.
 We will provide a receipt at the end of every month that you will submit to your insurance for reimbursement.
 There are some PPO plans that only cover “in network” providers so it is best you call your insurance to check.

 Yes.
 And as your health information is covered by the HIPPA (Health Information Privacy Protection Act) so is your guidance.
 There are a few very serious cases where the psychologist is approved or required by law to violate the secrecy in certain circumstances.

 1) If you report an imminent plan to hurt yourself or someone else.